What Makes Visualizations Impactful?

 Misleading visualizations can be found everywhere.
 We see it too often in the news, boardrooms, and on social media: charts that deceive.
 Sometimes it’s unintentional, but other times it’s intentional.

 Here’s just one example of how a chart tells an incorrect story.
 Both charts are showing the same data.
-However, the right chart has the axis starting at 5% and makes it look like the US GDP is plummeting.
-Where as when you look at the left chart there is in fact only a small gradual decline.
+However, the right chart has the axis starting at 5%, making it look like the US GDP is plummeting.
+Whereas when you look at the left chart there is in fact only a small gradual decline.

 You can also watch our webinar, The Do’s and Don’ts of Creating Dashboards.